LMBishop/Quests/README.md

 For support please open a [GitHub issue](https://github.com/LMBishop/Quests/issues) or join our [Discord server](https://discord.gg/8amrJnX).
 Please provide information of the issue, any errors that may come up and make sure you are using the latest version of the plugin.

 ### Issue Tracker
 **This is the preferred method of bug reporting & feature requests**.
 Please use one of the two templates which are provided.
 If it is neither a bug report or a feature request and is a question, Discord would be a better place to asked this instead. **Follow the template in the issue tracker**.
 There is nothing more frustrating than people not reporting a bug correctly by missing out vital steps to reproduce the bug or an incomplete description.
-If the issue is not correctly formated, it will be closed and ignored.
+If the issue is not correctly formatted, it will be closed and ignored.

 ### Discord
 **This is the preferred method for general questions about Quests or the development of the project**.
 Join the Discord server and go to the relative support channel (in this case: #quests-support).
 Please provide steps to reproduce and a good enough description of the bug and include any errors you may see in console.